merchantry/ezcrow/README.md

-createListing         Creates a listing getListings           Prints listings for the given token and currency createOrder           Creates an order getListings           Prints listings for the given token and currency getOrders             Prints orders for the given token and currency getTokens             Prints the list of accepted tokens on EzcrowRamp rejectOrder           Generates a signature for rejecting an order
+createListing         Creates a listing getListings           Prints listings for the given token and currency createOrder           Creates an order getOrders             Prints orders for the given token and currency getTokens             Prints the list of accepted tokens on EzcrowRamp rejectOrder           Generates a signature for rejecting an order